 3) As with all the layers, I added a little variation to the velocity.
-However, this time I made less changes because the bass layer has to be reasonably stable and consistent to support the other two parts.
+However, this time I made fewer changes because the bass layer has to be reasonably stable and consistent to support the other two parts.

 4) Finally, I rolled off some top end using the EQ and set the reverb to the same room as the other two layers.
 This time, I lowered the reverb mix a little because it can really muddy up the overall sound to have a lot of reverb in the low end.

-THE FINAL PHRASE
+THE FINAL PHASE